 While accessing funds to cover business costs may take some time, it’s an essential step in the startup process, so include it in your detailed business plan.

 Don’t get overwhelmed with the math, we are here to help with calculating your business start-up costs

 Naming your business is often the most enjoyable and creative part of the setup process.
 When selecting an official name for your company, consider a name that helps market your brand by easily communicating the goods or services you offer to customers.
 It’s a good idea to come up with a few memorable names and jot them down on a list during this step.

 Once you have your list ready, you can go online to the D.C. government website to see if your desired name is available.
 Registered D.C. business names must be unique within the District, so if another company has already registered the name you want, you’ll need to choose another one.

 To complete this name search, you’ll need to create a login to the District of Columbia Department of Consumer and Regulatory Affairs (DCRA) web portal.
 From there, you can search to see if the name you’ve chosen is available.
 Once you’ve found an available name you like, you can move on to the next step.
 Be sure to also review the statute on naming your business and ensure you do not include words that aren’t allowed.

 To ensure there are no complications with this name, it’s a good idea (though not required) to reserve your name with the D.C. government.
-If you’d rather not deal with this process yourself, we have a business name reservation service that can handle it for you.
-As part of the service, we check to see if your desired name is available.

 Is your business name taken?